cambrozak/bpl001/doc/00-lesson-plan.md

 4. Click the Zumo32U4 Arduino Library, an Install button appears, click it.
 5. Click the 'Close' button on the bottom right corner.

-Confirm that the libraries are loaded by openingthe Examples from the main menu: File > Examples > Zumo32U4
+Confirm that the libraries are loaded by opening the Examples from the main menu: File > Examples > Zumo32U4

 ##Load a Zumo Test Example
 File > Examples > Zumo 32U4 > BuzzerBasics